Wimbledon 2021: Serena Williams out after suffering ankle injury during first-round match

 When world No 100 Sasnovich broke straight back, Williams - her right thigh already heavily strapped - was forced to leave the court for a medical time-out and, while the American made her way back onto Centre Court in an attempt to compete, the tears were in evidence as she could barely move.

-Sasnovich levelled the match at 3-3, but another slip from Williams left her laying on the ground and, amid gasps from the crowd, she was helped to her feet by the chair umpire and the match forfeit was confirmed
+Sasnovich levelled the match at 3-3, but another slip from Williams left her laying on the ground and, amid gasps from the crowd, she was helped to her feet by the chair umpire and the retirement was confirmed

-Williams' retirement followed that of Adrian Mannarino, who was forced off court after a knee injury during his match against Roger Federer.
+Williams' injury-hit exit followed that of Adrian Mannarino, who was forced off court after a knee injury during his match against Roger Federer.

 Brutal for @serenawilliams but centre court is extremely slippy out there.
 Not easy to move out there.— Andy Murray (@andy_murray) June 29, 2021